How to File

 UCMS Acceptable File Format Changes Effective January 1, 2020

-- CSV files will require a Federal Identification Number (FEIN) in each E record and contact information in the A Record.
+- CSV files require a Federal Identification Number (FEIN) in each E record and contact information in the A Record.

 UC Management Page of the Employer UC Services section of the website.